-25. Auditing standards require us to make certain communications throughout the audit to those charged with governance.
-We have agreed with the Council that these communications will be through the Governance, Risk and Best Value Committee (GRBV Committee).
+25. Auditing standards require us to make certain communications throughout the audit to those charged with

 Professional standards and guidance

 26. We perform our audit of the financial statements in accordance with International Standards on Auditing (UK (ISAs (UK)), the International Standard on Quality Control 1 (UK), Ethical Standards, and applicable Practice Notes and other guidance issued by the Financial Reporting Council (FRC).